AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 .. _`ComputeEdgeState`: https://amrex-codes.github.io/amrex-hydro/Doxygen/html/namespaceEBGodunov.html#afb5b3b4bcea09a8aeeb568ddde3a46e4

-Once we have the MAC-projected velocities, we project all quantities to faces.
+Once we have the MAC-projected velocities, we predict all quantities to faces.
 Let the scalar :math:`s` represent any advected quantities as well as all three velocity components.
 We now extrapolate :math:`s` from cell centroids to face centroids as described in Sec. :ref:`pre-mac`.
 For example, on face :math:`(i+1/2,j,k)` we define

 .. math::
    :label: postebg-eq1